-Detailed regulations pertaining to the construction of buildings, plumbing and wiring, when arranged as a comprehensive code, may likewise be adopted by reference in the manSection 417.
-Contracts - Restrictions on duration
+Detailed regulations pertaining to the construction of buildings, plumbing and wiring, when arranged as a comprehensive code, may likewise be adopted by reference in the manner provided in this section.
+Maps, charts and diagrams also may be adopted by reference in the same manner.